 e.
 CEC (Certificate of Employment and Compensation) – needs to be consularized as well

 f.
 Employment Contract (should be in English) – must be with the seal of the employer as well as a signature of the authorized personnel (HR manager, etc.) This can be a photocopy as long as it is certified as true and correct.

 g.
-Post dated checks (PDCs) for the down payment.
-Requirement may change to some developers.
+Post-dated checks (PDCs) for the down payment.
+The requirement may change to some developers.
 If you don’t have a checking account yet, your attorney-in-fact may open one in his name.
 If you have a local savings account, you can request for a checking account thru your representative.

 h.
 Photocopy or scanned copy of your passport and IDs

 Once documents are submitted, your authorized representative can apply for housing loans.
 Make sure to factor in other costs when acquiring real estate.
-If it’s a build and sell house, there would be documentary stamp taxes and registration fees involved.
-If it has been owned by a private individual, transfer taxes and legal processing fees for the transfer of title of ownership should be factored in as well.
+If it’s a build and sells house, there would be documentary stamp taxes and registration fees involved.
+If a private individual has owned it, transfer taxes and legal processing fees for the transfer of title of ownership should be factored in as well.